ferapontqiezi/ShadowDiffusion/README.md

 ## Reference

-The citation for the paper from which the WeatherDiffusion code is used is as follows:
+The citation for the paper from which the WeatherDiffusion code is modified is as follows:
 ```
 @article{ozdenizci2023,
   title={Restoring vision in adverse weather conditions with patch-based denoising diffusion models},